EstherCsoke/rails-marketplace/README.md

 ### The problem being solved

 DroneTech intends to provide a place for users to buy and sell their drones.
-As drones are rapidly growing in popularly, a website is needed to allow users to sell their current drone or to buy one.
+Drones are rapidly growing in popularly and many businesses and governmental organisations have begun implementation